nopnop2002/esp-idf-multipart-upload/README.md

 - CONFIG_ESP_MAXIMUM_RETRY
 Maximum number of retries when connecting to wifi.
 - CONFIG_ESP_WEB_SERVER
-IP or DNS of your WEB Server.
+IP address or mDNS host name of your WEB Server.
 - CONFIG_ESP_WEB_PORT
 Port number of your WEB Server.
 - CONFIG_ESP_WEB_PATH